nkgithub01/Amorus/README.md

-## Amorus is an app designed to find the probabilities of connecting with other potential lovers.
+## Amorus is an app designed to find the probability of finding other lovers.

 ## Users in the app form a graph where:
   ### - Each user is a vertex
   ### - Users are connected via edges based on where they live, where they go, and their common interests